Lombiq/Hastlayer-Timing-Tester/Docs/Usage.md

 1. **Prepare** (`--prepare`, `-p`): generate VHDL and constraint files (XDC/SDC), and a batch file that will start Vivado or Quartus to run the next step.

 2. **Execute STA** (`--exec-sta`, `-e`): run the batch file generated in the first step.
 (The user can choose to do this manually.)
 In this step, Vivado/Quartus will synthesize the design, generate a timing summary and a timing report.

+> Note: For Quartus consider running `Cleanup.py` in the test directory after this stage.
+(See the "Output" section later this document.)

 3. **Analyze** (`--analyze`, `-a`): process the STA results (after running the batch file).
 In this step, Hastlayer Timing Tester will parse the timing summaries and the timing reports, and display the most important values.
 These are also saved into the `Results.tsv` file for later processing.